scottmuc/infrastructure/README.md

   the **Access Advisor** before and it's pretty slick! (looks like I should have a [bootstrap][tf-bootstrap])
 * Still using Terraform but no longer going to use AWS DNS.
 No need for the level of indirection.
 Gandi.net works just fine.
+* Moved to storing infrastructure related secrets in this repository and securing them using `git-crypt`.

 [18f-dns]: https://18f.gsa.gov/2018/08/15/shared-infrastructure-as-code/
 [tf-bootstrap]: https://github.com/18F/dns/blob/master/terraform/bootstrap/init.tf